bosagora/config/doc/FAQ.md

 }
 ```

-Finally, as a byproduct of its functionality, using `SetInfo` implicitly make a field optional.
+Finally, as a byproduct of its functionality, using `SetInfo` implicitly makes a field optional.

 ### Known when a field is set